What is Hypnotherapy? Reese Witherspoon used 'hypnosis' for anxiety

 Who benefits most from hypnotherapy?

 If you struggle with anxiety, Dr. Spiegel says this is an option worth looking into.
-But-heads up-not everyone can be hypnotized.
+But-heads up-not everyone can be hypnotised.

 “While most children are hypnotizable, about a third of adults aren’t,” Dr. Spiegel says.
 There are a few signs that you might be a good candidate, though.
 “People who tend to get caught up in a good movie and forget they’re watching a movie and people who are good at using their imagination” are usually good candidates, he says.

-Overall, though, Dr. Spiegel says that “anybody who is not immobilized with so much anxiety that they can’t function cognitively can potentially benefit from hypnotherapy.”
+Overall, though, Dr. Spiegel says that “anybody who is not immobilised with so much anxiety that they can’t function cognitively can potentially benefit from hypnotherapy.”

 How to find a hypnotherapist